FOGProject/fog-docs/docs/management/image-management.md

 ## Creating Image objects

 -   Image objects in FOG are created in the Images section of the FOG management portal.
-To create a new image click on the \"New Image\" button on the left hand menu.
+To create a new image click on the "New Image" button on the left hand menu.
 An image object requires a name and a image file path.